AliceWonderMiscreations/PluggableUnplugged/README.md

 and `/` characters, which are removed because WordPress often uses the token in `GET` variables rather than always using `POST`.

-Finally, the life of a token is reduced to three hours maximum, with a new token generated every 90 minutes.
+Finally, the life of a token is reduced to a three hours maximum, with a new token generated every 90 minutes.

-For those writing WordPress plugins who want an actual nonce instead of the less secure token that WordPress calls a nonce, this plugin provides two non-standard functions you can use:
+For those writing WordPress plugins who want an *actual nonce* instead of the less secure token that WordPress calls a nonce, this plugin provides two non-standard functions you can use: